Has your dog been showing some strange signs?

 Reason 7: Seizure

-Already have an epileptic dog, seen him gaping into nothing?
+If it’s the first time, you’ve noticed this, evaluate whether he’s having a stroke.
+Already have an epileptic dog; seen him gaping into nothing?
 Then your first thought must have been he’s having a stroke.
-If it’s the first time you’ve noticed this, evaluate whether he’s having a stroke.

 They may also chew things like blankets compulsively, struggle to learn something new, or lose what they have previously learned.
 This ailment usually manifests itself in increments instead of simultaneously.

+Your canine doesn’t react to you when you try to deflect him from looking into nothingness.
+Then he may have a seizure.
 Harmful substances and tumors are two prominent causes of focused seizures in pups.
-Your canine doesn’t react to you when you try to deflect him from looking into nothingness.
-Then he may be having a seizure.

 Solutions to Your Dog Staring Into Space

 If your dog doesn’t have a physical ailment, you’ve already done half the work.
-You can use a variety of techniques to keep your dog from staring into space.
+You can use various techniques to keep your dog from staring into space.
 They are as follows:

 - Using a toy to distract him